Loyalist Communities Council

 The Loyalist Communities Council (LCC) is a British Unionist and Loyalist organisation in Northern Ireland.

 The organisation was founded in 2015 by English diplomat Jonathan Powell, and former Ulster Unionist Party chairman David Campbell, along with David McNarry and Billy Hutchinson.

 Among representatives within the council are those representing paramilitary organisations such as the Ulster Volunteer Force (UVF), Ulster Defence Association (UDA) and Red Hand Commando (RHC).

-In 2024, BBC News described the organisation as a legal entity that represents illegal orgnanisations.
+In 2024, BBC News described the organisation as a legal entity that represents illegal organisations.

 History

 Establishment

-The organisation was launched in 2015 by former Downing Street Chief of Staff, Jonathan Powell. who had played a rolle within the political and social peace talks in Northern Ireland, along with UKIP Member of the Legislative Assembly (MLA) David McNarry, and Progressive Unionist Party leader Billy Hutchinson.
+The organisation was launched in 2015 by former Downing Street Chief of Staff, Jonathan Powell. who had played a role within the political and social peace talks in Northern Ireland, along with UKIP Member of the Legislative Assembly (MLA) David McNarry, and Progressive Unionist Party leader Billy Hutchinson.

 The organisation was launched on 13 October 2015 at a press conference fronted by Powell, McNarry and Hutchinson in response to the perceived neglect and social and political disenfranchisement of working class loyalists.
 As well as political issues, conceived social focuses of the council are upon looking at and improving areas of disadvantage including education.

 The chairman of the council since its founding is David Campbell.
 Campbell is a former UUP politician and chairman, a former Senior Policy Advisor and Chief of Staff to Northern Ireland First Minister David Trimble and an Honorary Consul for Turkey in Northern Ireland as appointed by the Turkish President.